Censorship by Google: European Union

 In July 2014, Google began removing certain search results from its search engines in the European Union in response to requests under the right to be forgotten.
 Articles whose links were removed, when searching for specific personal names, included a 2007 blog by the BBC journalist Robert Peston about Stanley O'Neal, a former chairman of investment bank Merrill Lynch, being forced out after the bank made huge losses.
 Peston criticized Google for "...cast[ing him] into oblivion".

 The Guardian reported that six of its articles, including three relating to a former Scottish football referee, had been "hidden".
 Other articles, including one about French office workers using post-it notes and another about a collapsed fraud trial of a solicitor standing for election to the Law Society's ruling body, were affected.

 Sky News Australia reported that a story about Kelly Osbourne falling ill on the set of Fashion Police in 2013 had been removed.

 The Oxford Mail reported that its publishers had been notified by Google about the removal of links to the story of a conviction for shoplifting in 2006.
 The paper said it was not known who had asked Google to remove the search result, but there had been a previous complaint to the Press Complaints Commission (PCC) in 2010 concerning its accuracy, claimed that the report was causing "embarrassment", and requested that the story be taken off the paper's website.
 The paper said two factual amendments were made to the article and the PCC dismissed the complaint.

 An article about the conversion to Islam of the brother of George Osborne, the Chancellor of the Exchequer, was removed after a request to Google from an unknown person under the right-to-be-forgotten ruling.

 The Telegraph reported that links to a report on its website about claims that a former Law Society chief faked complaints against his deputy were hidden.
 The search results for the articles for the same story in the Guardian and The Independent were also removed.
 The Independent reported that its article, together with an article on the Indian Ocean tsunami in 2004 and one on new trends in sofa design in 1998, had been removed.
-The Telegraph also reported that links to articles concerning a student's 2008 drink-driving conviction and a 2001 case that resulted in two brothers each receiving nine-month jail terms for affray had been removed.
+The Telegraph also reported that links to articles concerning a student's 2008 drunk-driving conviction and a 2001 case that resulted in two brothers each receiving nine-month jail terms for affray had been removed.

 The Spanish newspaper El Mundo reported that some results were hidden over a 2008 news report of a Spanish Supreme Court ruling involving executives of Riviera Coast Invest who were involved in a mortgage mis-selling scandal.

 On 5 July 2014, German news magazine Der Spiegel reported removal of a search result to an article about Scientology.

 On 19 August 2014, the BBC reported that Google had removed 12 links to stories on BBC News.